 tmux kill-session #1 or whatever number you want to kill.

-If you want access to my config file to get you started you can get it below.
+If you want to my config file to get you started you can check it out below.
 It’s an accumulation of everything I learned about tmux while using it for quite some time.

 Lastly, it will also set up tmux’s plugin manager and get you situated with a plugin that lets you resume tmux sessions, even if you reboot your computer.
 That is a must have feature in my opinion.
 Having to set up all of your sessions after a reboot is a massive time sink.